You are successfully registered

 Get in touch, if you're not sure that you have the right experience or qualifications.

-VIEW SCHOLARSHIPSSheffield Hallam University offers a variety of postgraduate qualifications, including postgraduate certificates and a range of master’s degrees (MBA, MA and MSc).
+VIEW SCHOLARSHIPSSheffield Hallam University offers a variety of taught postgraduate qualifications, including postgraduate certificates and a range of master’s degrees (MBA, MA and MSc).

-Students are provided with an induction pack, which is included with each distance learning course.
+Students are provided with an induction pack with each distance learning course.
 This helps to get their computer, laptop or tablet set up and ready to access the study resources they need.
+The university also offers full technical support to its students throughout their studies.

 Get in touch, if you're not sure that you have the right experience or qualifications.